Jõgeva: History

 During the Second World War nearly 60% of the town was destroyed.

 During the Soviet occupation of Estonia Jõgeva became an important administrative center with several big industries.
 Many new administrative, commercial and residential buildings were erected at that time.

+Demographics

 Location

 Jõgeva is situated on the right shore of Pedja River which flows through the city from north to south.
 Parallel with the river is the Tallinn–Tartu railway line.
 The major cities Tartu and Tallinn are respectively 51 and 154 km from Jõgeva, both connected through railway as well as through highways.

 Nature and climate

 Jõgeva is located between big drumlins.
 The hill of Laiuse is located east from the town.
 River Pedja passes through the town.

-The town has Humid continental climate (Dfb).
+Jõgeva has a humid continental climate (Dfb).
 Winters are usually snowy and cold.
-It is known as the coldest place in Estonia with the lowest temperature of -43.5 °C. Summers are warm and often humid, some days the maximum can reach 30- 35C.
-Thunder season starts in April and ends usually in the end of October.
+It is known as the coldest place in Estonia with the lowest temperature of -43.5 °C. Summers are mild and often humid, some days the maximum can reach 30°C. Thunder season starts in April and ends usually in the end of October.